lordmauve/pgzero/doc/introduction.rst

 rapidly and verify that the alien doesn't revert until 0.5 second after the last click.

-''clock.schedule_unique'' accepts both integers and float numbers for the time interval.
+``clock.schedule_unique()`` accepts both integers and float numbers for the time interval. in the tutorial we are using a float number to show this but feel free to use both to see the difference and effects the different values have.

 Summary